 Acropolis Entrance ✨

-The Acropolis entrance options may surprise you – the ancient citadel has two fully operational gates, each offering a different route to the top.
+The Acropolis entrance options may surprise you – the ancient citadel, a major archaeological site dominating the city of Athens, has two fully operational gates, each offering a different route to the top.

 Acropolis Entrance Options

-The Acropolis of Athens has two entrances: the Main Entrance on the western slope, accessed from Theorias Street via the ancient Propylaea gateway, and the Southeast Entrance on Dionysiou Areopagitou Street beside the Theatre of Dionysus.
+The Acropolis of Athens features two entrance gates to the archaeological site: the main entrance located on the western side of the Acropolis, accessed from Theorias Street via the ancient Propylaea gateway, and the side entrance, also known as the Dionysus Theater entrance, situated on the southern side of the Acropolis along Dionysiou Areopagitou Street beside the Theatre of Dionysus.
+For a full overview of both gates and their surroundings, see our interactive Acropolis map.
 Both gates follow the same seasonal opening hours and require a valid ticket for entry.

-Choosing the right entrance to the Acropolis can make a real difference to your visit.
-The two gates differ in queue length, accessibility, nearby landmarks, and the character of the climb to the Parthenon plateau.
+Choosing the right entrance gate to either the Acropolis site can make a real difference to your visit.
+Each entrance is located on a different side of the Acropolis, and the two gates differ in queue length, accessibility, nearby landmarks, and the character of the climb to the Parthenon plateau.
 Understanding these differences before you set out helps you spend less time waiting and more time exploring.

 Book the best Acropolis ticket